Pipe Systems Compared

 The corrugated metal pipe (Metallmediumrohr, MMR) uses a flexible, corrugated copper or steel pipe as the carrier pipe, surrounded by PUR insulation and a PE casing.
 The operating limits match those of KMR at up to 160 degC and PN 25.

-The decisive advantage lies in its flexibility: MMR pipes are delivered as coils, typically up to DN 50 in lengths of up to 1000 m.
-This eliminates numerous joints, and installation in curved routes or confined spaces is significantly simplified.
-The corrugated carrier pipe is self-compensating — thermal expansion is absorbed by the corrugations, so elaborate expansion measures are unnecessary.
+Its flexibility is the decisive advantage.
+MMR pipes are delivered as coils, typically up to DN 50 in lengths of up to 1000 m, which removes many joints and eases installation in curved routes or confined spaces.
+The corrugated carrier pipe is self-compensating: the corrugations absorb the thermal expansion, so elaborate expansion measures are unnecessary.

 MMR pipes are particularly suitable for service connections and smaller distribution networks (network topology) where frequent changes of direction occur and short construction times are required.